Reporting a crime may:

 - increase your personal safety

-- get support
+- assist you to get support

-- apply for financial assistance
+- help you to apply for financial assistance

 Remember, you can discuss your options with police before deciding if you will formally report the crime.